Topics:

 Benefits

-IWD tracks when workers leave or refuse employment, and when Iowans receiving unemployment refuse valid job offers or interviews.
-This helps to determine whether or not unemployment benefits are justified when someone applies.
-Employers can find helpful resources on these situations at the links below.
+Iowa Workforce Development tracks when workers leave or refuse employment and when Iowans receiving unemployment refuse valid job offers or interviews.
+Employers can find relevant resources at the links below.

 Back to top